Demographics of Florida

 Florida is the third-most populous state in the United States.
 Its residents include people from a wide variety of ethnic, racial, national and religious backgrounds.
 The state has attracted immigrants, particularly from Latin America.
 Florida's majority ethnic group are European Americans, with approximately 65% of the population identifying as White.
 National ethnic communities in the state include Cubans, who migrated en masse following the revolution in the mid 20th century.
 They have been joined by other immigrants from Latin America, and Spanish is spoken by more than 20% of the state's population, with high usage especially in the Miami-Dade County area.

+Between the 2010 and 2020 census, the population of the state overall did increase.
+50 counties in Florida would experience population growth while 17 counties saw their populations decline.
+Most of Florida's population lives in urban areas as in the 2020 census, close to 97% of people in Florida resided in metropolitan areas.
+Florida in the 2022 US Census estimate was the fastest growing state in terms of population and the first time it was the fastest growing since 1957.
+In the 2020 census Florida had a population density of 401.4 people per square mile.

 Population

-With a population of 21.5 million according to the 2020 census, Florida is the most populous state in the Southeastern United States, and the second-most populous state in the South behind Texas.
+With a population getting close to 23 million people according to the 2023 US Census estimates, Florida is the most populous state in the Southeastern United States, and the second-most populous state in the South behind Texas.
 Within the United States, it contains the highest percentage of people over 65 (17.3%), and the 8th fewest people under 18 (21.9%).
+Florida's population growth primarily comes from those moving to the state.
+The rate of natural change of births and deaths is "typically flat" and actually had negative natural population change in 2020.
+The 2022 US Census estimate found the largest age group moving to Florida were those from 60 and 69 years old with the second largest age group being those from 50 to 59 years old.